 Ok so here are the lights again:

 Westcott Photo Basics 411 uLite and 20-Inch Soft Box.
-On Amazon it is $99.
-Ignore the bad review on this one.
+Amazon no longer sells this light.
 This does NOT come with the light stand that it shows.
 You have to get that separately along with the bulb.
-Now, if Amazon is sold out, Adorama has this as well for the same price, and free shipping I believe.
+You can buy this light at Robert’s Camera.
 You can also get the bulb and stand there as well.

 This is another light I like.
 It’s a bit larger, so it will cover a larger table area when shooting.
 It’s the Westcott uLite with 26″ Octabox.
 It’s $120, then you have to get the stand and the same bulb mentioned below.